-Ramadhan Iftar meal and family staple food packs were delivered to families in Yemen, Gaza, Kashmir, Pakistan, Uganda, East Sudan, and Lebanon.
+Ramadhan Iftar meal and family staple food packs and Eid gifts to children were delivered to families in Yemen, Gaza, Kashmir, Pakistan, Afghanistan, Uganda, East Sudan, Turkey, and Lebanon.

-Access was given by way of direct delivery to homes and refugee camps, along with food kitchens set up (Lebanon/Yemen) to help the poorest.
+Access was given by way of direct delivery to homes and refugee camps, along with food kitchens set up (Lebanon/Yemen/Afghanistan and Turkey) assisting the poorest.

-Qurbani was carried out in Yemen, Lebanon, Gaza, Pakistan & Kashmir and East Sudan, fresh meat being delivered directly.
+Qurbani was carried out in Yemen, Lebanon, Gaza, Pakistan, Kashmir and East Sudan, fresh meat being delivered directly within 3 days of Eid Ul Adha.